LinkClinton/LCG-Lab/Visualization/LineDensity/readme.md

 A simple C++ with Direct3D version of [line-density](https://github.com/domoritz/line-density).
 The main idea is same, but the implementation is different.

-## Optimization

-We use texture that can read and write in shader(named RWTexture in Direct3D) to count the number of pixel in scan-line instead of read all texel from texture.
-If there are two lines are crossed at the same line-series, the count is two.
-But we need to use "interlock" to count.

-We use `CPU` to build the vertex buffer for every line-series.
-We can use "LineStrip" mode to draw all lines in one line-series with one draw call.
-And we can render lines at merge stage instead of render a texture(the pixel we render lines less than we render a texture at usual).
-But we need to ensure to add density only once per pixel.

-## Performance

-The time to generate 10,000 line-series(1,000 lines, random) to 200x200 heatmap is 0.08s.

-The time to generate 10,000 line-series(10,000 lines, random) to 200x200 heatmap is 0.52s.

-The GPU is NVIDIA GTX 1060 6GB and the CPU is Intel i7-8650u.
-And the time is not include the data-generator.

-## Issue

-Wrong result with Intel Graphics Card.
-I had not find the reason.
-Maybe the driver is not right.

 ## Command

 We can use command like `program_name -x param ...` to generate the heat map.